Clarence Thomas rejects appeal to halt federal mask mandate on public transportation

 The court has been open to lifting pandemic-era orders, especially religious gathering restrictions.
 In April, the court ruled California must allow in-home religious meetings.

-He called the policy issued by the Biden administration earlier this year "improper, illegal, and unconstitutional"
+He called the policy issued by the Biden administration earlier this year "improper, illegal, and unconstitutional."

 "For now, the federal government has prevailed in muzzling all travelers and banning tens of millions of Americans including myself who can't tolerate having their face covered from using any form of public transportation," Wall said, adding he still thinks he will win his case, according to the Examiner.